PrefectHQ/prefect-aws/docs/index.md

 #### Within Flow

-You can also execute commands with ECSTask directly within a Prefect flow.
+You can also execute commands with an `ECSTask` block directly within a Prefect flow.
 Running containers via ECS in your flows is useful for executing non-Python code in a distributed manner while using Prefect.

 ```python
 from prefect import flow